 - Prepare a slide show with 34-35 slides with the charade words on them

-You will need to break your group of kids up into two equal teams and how you decide to do that is strictly up to you are the group leader.
-After you have the team’s chosen and all of your preparations are done, you are ready to get started with Backward Charades.
+You will need to break your group of players up into two equal teams and how you decide to do that is strictly up to you.
+After you’ve separated into two teams and all of your preparations are complete, you are ready to get started playing Backward Charades.

 How To Play Backward Charades

-There are a couple of very important rules that need to follow:
+There are a couple of very important charades rules:

 - The guesser may not turn around to look at the word on the screen